gracerhpotter/OmNI/gettingStarted.md

 Start by uploading data in the `Data` tab under the `Data Upload` header.
 Multiple datasets are allowed, but all must be included in the annotation file uploaded.
 More information on accepted file types and formatting the annotation file can be found in the `File Inputs` section of the `About` tab.

 > It may be helpful to start by generating a report that gives a summary of plots and analysis to get a big picture overview of the data set.
 To do this go to the `Generate Report` tab after completing the inputs in the `Data Upload` tab as described below.
 Choose which groups and contrasts you want to include and adjust the presets as desired.
 Then click *Download Report*.
-The Excel Data summary provides an overview of the calculations made for each row, click *Download Excel Summary* to view.
+The Excel Data summary provides an overview of the calculations made for each row, click *Download Report Folder* to view.

 Once the data and annotation files are uploaded there are additional selections that define annotation information and metadata relevant to the generation of analysis plots and data processing: